Flexiana/framework/doc/tutorials.md

 9. controller interceptors :leaves in reversed order
 10. around interceptors :leaves in reversed order

-If any of interceptors are in :except will be skipped.
+All interceptors in :except will be skipped.

 ## Routes

 Route definition is done via [reitit's routing](https://github.com/metosin/reitit) library.
 Route processing is done with `framework.route.core` namespace.
 At route definition you can define.

-- The [action](#action) what should be executed
+- The [action](#action) that should be executed
 - [Interceptor overriding](#interceptor-overriding)
 - The required permission for [rbac](#role-based-access-and-data-ownership-control)
 - [WebSocket](#websocket) action definition

-If any extra is provided here, it goes to
+If any extra parameter is provided here, it's injected into

 ```clojure
 (-> state :request-data :match)